SripriyaChivukula/MERN-TypeScript-7weeks/Week-3/Day-5/README.md

 ### Stretch Goal

-Add a second input field that is a <ins>dropdown</ins> with different categories of items to select like "beef", "fruit", etc. Use should be able to input a string, select that item's category from the dropdown, and then click a submit button to add it to the list.
+Add a second input field that is a <ins>dropdown</ins> with different categories of items to select like "beef", "fruit", etc. Users should be able to select that item's category from the dropdown and then click a submit button to add it to the list.

 ### SUPER Stretch Goal